MGvn51/Docker_exporter_prometheus/README.md

 | extended | 16.371983 | 1.091465 | ~35% slower |
 | standard | 12.152433 | 0.810162 | - |
 | minimal | 6.011583 | 0.400772 | ~50% faster |
-\*Test performed with 15 containers
+\*Test performed with 15 containers on AMD ryzen 5 3400G

 ## Parameters
 Container images are configured using parameters passed at runtime.